koumake/furima2_28439/README.md

 |days|string|null: false|
 ### Association
 - has_many :comments
-- belongs_to :users
+- belongs_to :user
-- belongs_to :purchases
+- has_many :purchases
-- belongs_to :addresses
+- has_one  :addresses

 ## purchasesテーブル
 | Column | Type | Options |